samlwood/vis-gruvbox/README.md

     :set theme gruvbox

-Or add the following line to your `visrc.lua`
+Or add the following line to your `visrc.lua`:

     vis:command('set theme gruvbox')